HintOfLime/eDOS/README.md

 # eDOS
-A simple X86 Realmode Bootloader and Operating System (eventually).
+A simple X86 Bootloader and Operating System (eventually).

 # Current Features:
-* FAT12 support
+* Can boot from a FAT12 formatted disk